How to Enter the 2017 SA Training Awards

 - Address the selection criteria

-• Completed nomination form must be submitted online
+- Completed nomination form must be submitted via Award Force nomination portal

 Completing and submitting your nomination form

-In 2016, all applications must be submitted online via the online Award Force nomination portal.
+In 2017, all nomination forms must be submitted online via the online Award Force nomination portal.

-It is important that you complete all of the sections relevant to you before submitting your application.
+It is important that you complete all of the sections before submitting your application.
 Once you submit the application, you cannot make any additional changes.

 You will receive a confirmation via email on receipt of your nomination.